raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The TYPE-DEPENDENT DATA for the the Padding TLV is optional and is a variable length field containing non-specified values.
-A DATA LENGTH of 0 essentially provides for 4 octets of padding (the minimum amount).
+A DATA LENGTH of 0 essentially provides for 4 bytes of padding (the minimum amount).

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
        /                                                               /
-       /                   VARIABLE NUMBER OF OCTETS                   /
+       /                   VARIABLE NUMBER OF BYTES                    /
        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

 As specified for the EDNS(0) Padding Option {{!RFC7830}}
-the PADDING octets SHOULD be set to 0x00.
+the PADDING bytes SHOULD be set to 0x00.
 Other values MAY be used, for example, in cases where there is a concern that the padded message could be subject to compression before encryption.
-PADDING octets of any value MUST be accepted in the messages received.
+PADDING bytes of any value MUST be accepted in the messages received.

 The Encryption Padding TLV may be included in either a DSO request, response, or both.
 As specified for the EDNS(0) Padding Option {{!RFC7830}}